adinabo/Astro-The-Tarot-Whisperer/README.md

 The page underwent testing with Google Lighthouse for both desktop and mobile platforms.
 Despite running the tests without any changes to the page, the Lighthouse results were inconsistent.
 This inconsistency appeared to be primarily due to layout shifts.
 Nevertheless, the scores remained acceptable.
 Through my own testing on various devices, I did not observe significant layout shifts.
 Even when applying throttling via devtools, there was only a minor layout shift during the initial load, which did not adversely affect the user experience.
 ![Google Lighthouse desktop performance](/assets/images/desktop_perf.jpg)
 ![Google Lighthouse mobile performance](/assets/images/mobile_perf.jpg)

+When to Deploy:
+Unit Tests: Automated testing is ideal for testing individual functions and methods in your game logic, such as card shuffling and matching algorithms.
+Integration Tests: Use automated tests to ensure that different parts of your application work together seamlessly.
+Regression Tests: Automated tests are essential whenever new features are added or bugs are fixed, ensuring that existing functionality remains unaffected.
+Performance Testing: Automated tests can simulate multiple game sessions to assess the game’s performance under various conditions.

 ## User Stories